JakovTomasic/no-headache.nix/doc/dev.md

 `./result/bin/run-*-vm` has a lot of options.
 See that if needed.

 for debugging init.script run `systemctl` and `journalctl` inside the VM and `systemctl status script-at-boot` or `journalctl -u script-at-boot`
+- todo - errors in this script are common and this also needs to be in the user doc